 Or, let your youngest wedding party members be in charge.

 If your sister decided to have kiddos far before you adopted your pup, your nieces and nephews might love your dog slightly more than they adore you.
 One of our favorite dog wedding ideas is giving the flower girl or ring bearer the special duty of walking your pup.
 This will not only help her stay focused on the task at hand—getting down the aisle!—but it prevents your dog from going bananas when they see you or your partner standing at attention.
 Best of all, the wedding photos of your pup and the little ones in your life will make for some of the sweetest yet.

 Include him in photos you display

-Send ‘thank you’ cards with his name, too
+Send ‘thank you’ cards with his name, too.

 When you’re back from your honeymoon and settling into married life, the wedding duties aren’t completely over.
-Since you have countless thank-you cards to get out within the recommended six months post-wedding, you could get creative with your grateful sentiments by including your dog as part of the gang.
+Since you have countless thank-you cards to get out within the recommended six months post-wedding day, you could get creative with your grateful sentiments by including your dog as part of the gang.
 Even if you didn’t have your couple’s best friend at your nuptials, a sweet family shot of the three of you together is a personalized touch for your guests to receive via snail mail.

 Enlist a dog walker for the photo session.